ch4mpy/spring-addons/samples/tutorials/README.md

 Resource-server validates the token and retrieves user details either by:
 - using a local JWT decoder which only requires authorization-server public key (retrieved once for all requests)
-- submitting token to authorization-server introspection end-point (one call for each and every authorized request it processes, which will cause performance drop)
+- submitting token to authorization-server introspection end-point (one call for each and every authorized request it processes, which will cause latency and significant load on the authorization server)

 #### 1.3.1.
 Authorization-Code
 **Used to authenticate a client on behalf of an end-user (physical persons).**

-0. client and resource server fetch OpenID configuration from the OIDC Provider
+0. Client and resource server fetch OpenID configuration from the OIDC Provider.
-1. the frontend "exits" to redirect the unauthorized user to the authorization server using system browser.
+1. The frontend "exits" to redirect the unauthorized user to the authorization server using system browser.
 If the user already has an opened session on the authorization server, the login succeeds silently.
 Otherwise, the user is prompted for credentials, biometry MFA tokens or whatever has been configured on the OP.
-2. once user authenticated, the authorization-server redirects the user back to the client with a `code` to be used once.
+2. Once user authenticated, the authorization-server redirects the user back to the client with a `code` to be used once.
 This redirection happens in the system browser used to initiate the `authorization_code` flow.
-3. client contacts authorization-server to exchange the `code` for an access token (and optionally ID & refresh tokens).
+3. Client contacts authorization-server to exchange the `code` for an access token (and optionally ID & refresh tokens).
-4. the frontend sends REST requests to the resource server by the intermediate of the OAuth2 client (which replaces the session cookie with an `Authorization` header containing a `Bearer` access token)
+4. The frontend sends REST requests to the resource server by the intermediate of the OAuth2 client (which replaces the session cookie with an `Authorization` header containing a `Bearer` access token).
-5. resource server validates access token (using JWT public key fetched once or introspecting each token on the OP) and takes access-control decision
+5. Resource server validates access token (using JWT public key fetched once or introspecting each token on the OP) and takes access-control decision.

 ![authorization-code flow](https://github.com/ch4mpy/spring-addons/blob/master/.readme_resources/authorization-code_flow.png)